 Professor ElSawy, Chairperson; Professors Fidan, Vondra; Associate Professor Kamal; Assistant Professor Qasaimeh

-The Department of Manufacturing and Engineering Technology (MET) prepares competent technologists and applied engineering workforce dedicated to solving complex technological problems.
-The department is accredited by the Engineering Technology Accrediting Commission of ABET which sets standards for the Engineering Technology academic program accreditation, personal certification, and professional development for educators and industry professionals involved in integrating technology, leadership and design.
+The Department of Manufacturing and Engineering Technology prepares competent technologists and applied engineering workforce dedicated to solving complex technological problems.
+The department is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE) which sets standards for academic program accreditation, personal certification, and professional development for educators and industry professionals involved in integrating technology, leadership and design.

-TTU’s Department of Manufacturing and Engineering Technology (MET) offers a four-year degree program leading to a BS Degree in Engineering Technology with a minor in Business.
-The department began in 1956 within the College of Engineering and has the distinction of being accredited by ETAC of ABET.
-The program was accredited by Association of Technology, Management and Applied Engineers (ATMAE), previously national Association of Industrial Technology (NAIT) - since 1982 and today serves as a model for Tennessee and the nation.
+TTU’s Department of Manufacturing and Engineering Technology (MIT) offers a four-year degree program leading to a BS Degree in Engineering Technology with a minor in Business.
+The department began in 1956 within the College of Engineering and has the distinction of being accredited by The Association of Technology, Management, and Applied Engineering (ATMAE) – previously the national Association of Industrial Technology (NAIT) - since 1982 and today serves as a model for Tennessee and the nation.

 The Department of Manufacturing and Engineering Technology prepares technologists for employment in manufacturing industry and management/supervisory positions.
 Through specialized classes, group projects, hands-on-experience, active learning and individual assignments, students learn to be creative and resourceful.
 Students learn public relations, personnel supervision, and problem solving through group work, instruction, and guest speakers.
 This background enables graduates to share the planning responsibilities of the engineer, scientist, or manager, as well as the production responsibilities of the technician, craftsman, or laborer.
 The Department of Manufacturing and Engineering Technology graduates are trained in group leadership and communications at all levels of the industrial workforce.